dtysky/gl-matrix-wasm/README.md

 3. **Small**: 25K(gzip, separate files) / 32K (gzip, wasm buffer will be embedded js file).
 4. **Reliable**: Full unit tests as same as gl-matrix.
 5. **Fast**: Some tricks to speed up the performance in production version.
+6. **Low cost**: Lower CPU and memory cost than js version.

 ## Difference

-Although this library support all functions in gl-matrix, but there are a little difference:
+Although this library supports all functions in gl-matrix, but there are a little difference:

 1. Namespace: this library use `Vector2`, `Matrix4`... as namespace, it is not as same as gl-matrix's `vec2`, `mat4`.
-2. Async: You must initialize this library by async way, it's painful, but wasm requires.
+2. Async: You must initialize this library asynchronous, it is painful, but was wasm required.
 3. Data storage: When you use some ways such as `const vec2 = Vector2.create();` to create vectors and matrixes, you will get a **Object contains pointer** but not **TypedArray**.
 This is the largest difference between wasm and js version.
-In was version, all data are stored in wasm memory, and js side only store those pointers.
-If you want to get the real value of wasm object, please use `object.elements`, it will return a `Float32Array` that could be pass to GPU, or you can use `object[0]`, `object[1]`... to get each element by index.
+In wasm version, all data are stored in wasm memory, and in js only store those pointers.
+If you want to get the real value of wasm object, please use `object.elements`, it will return a `Float32Array` that could be pass to GPU, or you can use `object.elements[0]`, `object.elements[1]`... to get each element by index.

 ## Usage